Robert-van-Engelen/Forth500/manual.md

 | `GBLIT!`  | ( _u_ _addr_ -- )              | copy 240 bytes of screen data from row _u_ (0 to 3) to address _addr_
 | `GBLIT@`  | ( _u_ _addr_ -- )              | copy 240 bytes of screen data at address _addr_ to row _u_ (0 to 3)

-A pattern _u_ is a 16-bit pixel pattern to draw dashes lines and boxes.
+A pattern _u_ is a 16-bit pixel pattern to draw dashed lines and boxes.
 The pattern should be $ffff (-1 or `TRUE`) for solid lines and boxes.
 For example, to reverse the current screen: